Drive-Trust-Alliance/sedutil/README.md

 You must be administrator/root to run the host managment program

 In Linux libata.allow_tpm must be set to 1.
-Either via adding libata.allow_tpm=1 to the kernel flags at boot time or changing the contents of /sys/module/libata/parameters/allow_tpm to a from a "0" to a "1" on a running system.
+Either via adding libata.allow_tpm=1 to the kernel flags at boot time or changing the contents of /sys/module/libata/parameters/allow_tpm from a "0" to a "1" on a running system.

 ***** sleep (S3) is not supported.